Expression

 matches Test whether the pattern is found in the expression.

-num Create a new Symbolica number from an int, a float, or a string.
+num Create a new Symbolica number from an int, a float, a Decimal, or a string.

 parse Parse a Symbolica expression from a string.